d33tah/macd/README.md

 TODO
 ====

-1. Investigate and fix the bug in the admin panel related to assingning an existing device to an automatically added MAC address.
+1. Make the admin panel more convenient.

 2. Create a mobile version of the website.